Mr Kieran McDermott

 5. Demonstrated poor patient safety, in that you:

-a) On or around August 2012, prescribed excersis to patients in a hip class without checking the patients’ conditions and/or the appropriate precautions;
+a) on or around August 2012, prescribed excises to patients in a hip class without checking the patients’ conditions and/or the appropriate precautions;

 b) on or around 14 September 2012, in respect of Patient A, you: